leanprover-community/lean/doc/widget_server.md

 }
 ```

-This will cause the lean server to produce the following `InfoResponse`.
+This will cause the Lean server to produce the following `InfoResponse`.

 ```ts
 interface InfoResponse extends CommandResponse {